jbuitt/jim-dot-buitt-dot-com/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jim Buitt is currenty a DevOps Engineer at Trovata.
+Jim Buitt is currenty a Senior Software Engineer at Trovata.
 He has 20+ years in the IT industry and a strong DevOps and Linux Administration background.
 He also created, developed, and actively maintains the website <a href="https://www.wxnotify.com">WxNotify</a>, a free severe weather alerting service for the United States.